franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Moving and Positioning

-To make moving windows easier than having to grab the title bar (which you are still free to do), hold your 'modifier1' or 'modifier2' key(s) down, position your cursor in any area within the window, click the left mouse button, and drag the window.
+To make moving windows easier than having to hold on to the title bar (which you are still free to do), hold 'modifier1' or 'modifier2' down, position your cursor in any area within the window, click the left mouse button, and drag the window.
 If a window is dragged up to 10 percent of its width (left and right borders of screen) or its height (bottom border) outside the screen borders, it will automatically snap back within the borders of the screen.
 If the window is dragged beyond this 10-percent-limit, things are getting interesting because then window management with automatic resizing and positioning comes into play.

 ### Automatic Resizing and Positioning - Mouse and/or Trackpad